TatiGarrido/Doge-Dog-Day-Care/README.md

 * The website was viewed in differents devices.

  *Known Bugs
- my footer is by my header
+ my footer is by my header -fixed add position relative ---- Goes here -----

+ Image on testimonial, for mobile devices, has some text by the side.
+Fixed removing float:left;

  footer no mobile, is in the middle of the page.